-- Severely limited compensation reflecting a small percentage of the property s market value, as well as a modest payment ceiling;
+- severely limited compensation, reflecting a small percentage of a property’s market value, and a modest payment ceiling;

-- Data privacy laws and limited archival access made property ownership documents difficult to obtain;
+- data privacy laws and limited archival access made ownership documents difficult to obtain;

 - limited worldwide notification of the claims process; and